Hearing Delzant polytopes from the equivariant spectrum: Zoology

 We conclude our discussion of choppings of Delzant polygons by proving Proposition \ref{number_facets}, which tells us that we can recover the number of vertices of a Delzant polygon from the spectrum of the real manifold naturally associated to a toric surface.

-\begin{proof} Let $M^4$ be a symplectic toric manifold, and let $d$ be the number of facets of the associated Delzant polygon $P$.
-Theorem \ref{corner_chopping} tells us that if $P$ has $5$ or more sides then $M$ is symplectomorphic to a blow up of $\mathbb{CP}^2$, i.e., it is symplectomorphic to a connected sum
+\begin{proof} Let $M^4$ be a symplectic toric manifold, and let $d$ be the number of sides of the associated Delzant polygon $P$.
+Theorem \ref{corner_chopping} tells us that if $d \geq 5$ then $M$ is symplectomorphic to a blow up of $\mathbb{CP}^2$, i.e., it is symplectomorphic to a connected sum

 Since the real manifold associated to $\mathbb{CP}^2$ is $\mathbb{RP}^2$ we see that the real manifold $M_\bbR$ is diffeomorphic to

 which has Euler characteristic $4-d$.
 As one can check directly, this expression for the Euler characteristic also holds when $d=3$ or $d=4$.
 For a real $2$-dimensional manifold, the spectrum determines the Euler characteristic; this is a simple consequence of the Gauss-Bonnet theorem and the fact that the spectrum determines the integral of the scalar curvature via the asymptotic expansion of the usual heat trace (e.g., \cite[p.
 222]{BGM}).
 Hence the spectrum of $M_{\bbR}$ determines $d$, and thus determines the number of vertices of $P$. \end{proof}